 Try Zilliz Cloud for FreeKeep Reading

-What is the role of hardware in database benchmarks?
+What is the role of encryption in DR?